Hydrogel Machines for Seamless Living System Interfaces

 4. Devices will be integrated in arrays and in circuits capable of sensing and actuation in aqueous environments.

-5. An impact case study interfacing GELECTRO machines with cortical organoid cultures will be developed.
+5. Finally, an impact case study interfacing GELECTRO machines with cortical organoid cultures will be developed.
 By emulating the finely tuned morphogens present in the early stages of brain development, GELECTRO machines will encode advanced tissue organization and emergent electrical activity in the organoids.

 Conclusion